-Large language models (LLMs) are on the rapid rise to empower human researchers in science production at all stages, from the initial conception of a research problem to reporting scientific discoveries (Lu et al., 2024).
-Recently, the American publishing company Wiley surveyed 5,000 researchers across 70 countries, with the majority supporting LLM adoption in scientific production, although its current usage is limited to writing assistance1.
-A very recent survey (Eger et al., 2025) by the workshop organization team provides an overview of LLM based science production for users looking to incorporate LLMs into their research workflows, while informing researchers of the current status of this emerging topic, regarding datasets, methods, limitations and future directions.
+Large language models (LLMs) are on the rapid rise to empower human researchers in science production at all stages, from the initial conception of research problems to reporting scientific discoveries.
+Recently, American publisher Wiley surveyed 5,000 researchers across 70 countries and found that majority support LLM adoption in scientific production.
+A very recent survey by SciProdLLM's organizing committee (Eger et al., 2025) provides an overview of LLM-based science production for users looking to incorporate LLMs into their research workflows, while informing researchers of the current status of this emerging topic, regarding datasets, methods, limitations and future directions.

 Email: SciProdLLM@groups.io